Who we are!

 The group’s impact is described in a chapter of the upcoming ‘The Culture of Care and the everyday Lives of Children and Young People’ by Staples et al 2019.

-The group’s impact on one study is described in a book: Doing Qualitative Research in Social Work, by Ian Shaw and Sally Holland (Sage, 2014, p.91)
+The group’s impact on one study is described in the book: Doing Qualitative Research in Social Work, by Ian Shaw and Sally Holland (Sage, 2014, p.91)

 Contact the group

 If you are a care experienced young person or support one that would like to join the group contact email@example.com or phone 02920 451431